slyval/guidelines/SAP Commerce/SAP Commerce Guidelines.md

 For any item or group of items that is created, it advisable to create data access objects that contain the different types of queries that can be used to retrieve the objects from the database.

-Each data access object must inherit from **de.hybris.platform.servicelayer.internal.dao.DefaultGenericDao**
+if  all querEach data access object must inherit from **de.hybris.platform.servicelayer.internal.dao.DefaultGenericDao**

 	Example: public class DefaultAddressDao extends DefaultGenericDao<AddressModel>